Natalie Blair: Personal life

 In 2006, after meeting on the set of Voodoo Lagoon, Hoflin was engaged to actor Beau Brady for a year.
 They quietly separated in January 2007, with their split being confirmed by a Neighbours spokeswoman.
 The pair reportedly split due to Brady's decision to move to Los Angeles to pursue his career.

 Blair began a relationship with her Neighbours co-star David Hoflin in 2008.
 The pair currently live together in Los Angeles.
 On 10 March 2012, Fiona Byrne of the Herald Sun reported the couple were engaged.
 They were married on 4 January 2013 in Warburton, Victoria.
+Blair gave birth to their first child, a son, in 2016.
+Their second child, a daughter was born on 16 July 2025.